IrisYe-302/glyph_ros2_ws/README.md

 - Status: active and supported.

 ### `src/go2_robot_sdk`
-- Purpose: older general Go2 SDK package with configs, launch files, and utilities.
+Older general Go2 SDK package with configs, launch files, and utilities.
 - What is still useful:
   - config files reused by the robot navigation path, especially Nav2 and SLAM params
   - pointcloud / lidar-related config